 (A) A pharmacist or the pharmacist's designee shall personally offer to provide the service of counseling pursuant to paragraph (B) of this rule to the patient or caregiver whenever any prescription, new or refill, is dispensed.
 A pharmacist shall not be required to counsel a patient or caregiver when the patient or caregiver refuses the offer of counseling or does not respond to the written offer to counsel.
-In this situation, when counseling is refused, the pharmacist shall ensure that such refusal is documented in the presence of the patient or the patient's caregiver.
-If the patient or caregiver is not physically present, the offer to counsel shall be made by telephone or in writing on a separate document and shall accompany the prescription.
+If the patient or caregiver is not physically present, the offer to counsel shall be made by telephone or in writing on a separate document accompanying the prescription or incorporated as part of documentation, in a conspicuous manner, that is included with the prescription.
 A written offer to counsel shall include the hours a pharmacist is available and a telephone number where a pharmacist may be reached.
 The telephone service must be available at no cost to the pharmacy's primary patient population.

-(B) A pharmacist, or an intern under the personal supervision of a pharmacist, shall counsel the patient or caregiver.
+(B) In the event a patient or caregiver accepts an offer to counsel or requests counseling, a pharmacist, or an intern under the personal supervision of a pharmacist, shall counsel the patient or caregiver.
 Such counseling may include, but is not limited to, the following:

 (1) The name and description of the drug;

-(2) The dosage form, dose, route of administration, and duration of drug therapy;
+(2) The dosage form, dose, strength, frequency, route of administration, and duration of drug therapy;

 (3) The intended use of the drug and the expected action;